 Edition ‘S’ (Western Europe)

-Mods: Two tone Ascot grey and Graphite grey metallic paint, Recaro sports seats in Antrazit, interior Antrazit (grey), three spoke leather sports steering wheel, 5.5×13” cross spoke BBS alloys in silver, BBS deep front spoiler, black Pfeba trunklid spoiler, sports suspension with gas pressure shocks (Bilstein B6 Sport), rear view mirrors in vehicle body paint.
+Mods: Two tone Ascot grey (151/7 and default color) and Graphite grey (087/7) metallic paint, Recaro sports seats in Antrazit, interior Antrazit (grey), three spoke leather sports steering wheel, 5.5×13” cross spoke BBS alloys in silver, BBS deep front spoiler, black Foha trunklid spoiler, sports suspension with gas pressure shocks (Bilstein B6 Sport), 2 electrically operated rear view mirrors in vehicle body paint.
 This is the most common version worldwide, model code AH31S5.
 In some other countries there was also a version coded AH31M5 that also had the dogleg close ratio sports gearbox and a 25% limited slip differential as standard.
 This one’s rare.

 The Edition-S ‘S5’ was available to the French market as ‘run out edition’ and was fitted with the same options, but had a limited slip differential as standard as well.